 reconstructing the keys from a series of intercepts.

-They also built their own equivalent of the Cryptophon, called the A-003,
+They also built their own equivalent of the Cryptophon, known as the

 Considering its age, the Cryptophon 1100 is extremely well built.

 Only first class components and PCBs are used.

 The units consists of three main PCBs, all mounted on an extendible frame.